-Vaggel Floo Well volui ne (m3) Notes Vessel Sel Flag On Register True vol. True vol. Notes Ricky A ECU 818 1,208 Pending since November 2009
+Ī Weggel Floor Well Well volui ne (m3) Notes

+Vessel Flag On Register True vol. Notes

+ĺ Ricky A ECU 818 1,208 Pending since November 2009

 Ricky A. Ecuador stated that the increase in capacity of this vessel was made with capacity from the vessel Victoria A, which operated in the EPO but sank in October 1995, and which was inadvertently omitted from the list of vessels supplied by Ecuador for inclusion in the Regional Register.